Should You Invest in Pfizer

 Pfizer Incorporation is a company based in the United States.
-The company designs, manufactures, and sells a wide range of pharmaceutical products around the world.
-The company is well-known for its COVID-19 vaccine as well as a range of other drugs like Eliquis and Advil.
+The company designs, manufactures, and sells a wide range of pharmaceutical products to individuals, companies, and governments around the world.
+The company manufactures drugs like the COVID-19 vaccine, Advil, Lyrica, and many others.
 The company was founded in 1849.

 Why You Should Not?

-- Pfizer faces tough competition from other big pharmaceutical companies around the world.
-Some of these companies include Johnson & Johnson, Moderna, Abbvie, and many others.
+- The company faces tough competition in the pharmaceutical industry.
+Some of these competitors include Moderna, Regeneron, AbbVie, Abbott Labs, and many others.
 This competition might hurt the company and its investors in the future.